CodeandUnite/Easygui3/README.md

 **Using callback with Easygui2 - a much better solution**<br>
-Just create a callback function which handles the input and returns "terminate" when you want to break input loop Give this function as an optional argument when invoking:
+Just create a callback function which handles the input and returns "terminate" when you want to break the input loop.<br>
+Give this function as an optional argument when invoking:
 	import easygui2